Pio Nono College (Wisconsin): School for the deaf

 St. John's School for the Deaf was founded as part of Pio Nono in 1876 as the Catholic Deaf and Dumb Asylum.
 In its first year, the 17 students classes were held in the second floor of the Pio Nono gymnasium.
 A separate building for the school was completed in the summer of 1879 and dedicated in December of that year.
 From 1889-1895 it operated as the coeducational St. John's Institute for Deaf Mutes.
 In 1895, the institute became a fully independent school, and was no longer an entity within Pio Nono College.

-College shut down

-The college and normal school portion was shut down in 1922, leaving Pio Nono High School, a Catholic boarding and day school for boys.
-In 1941, the high school was combined with minor seminary students transferred over from Saint Francis de Sales Seminary to form St. Francis Minor Seminary (1941-1963), later De Sales Preparatory Seminary (1963-1970), a four-year high school and junior college.
-Since in 1970 the official name was changed to De Sales Preparatory Seminary High School, presumably the junior college component was no longer in operation.
-In 1972, the high-school component (since 1965 again called Pio Nono High School) was merged with Don Bosco High School to become Thomas More High School, now Saint Thomas More H.S.